kermitt2/delft/Readme.md

 ##### CONLL 2003

-DeLFT comes with a pre-trained model for the CoNLL-2003 NER dataset.
+DeLFT comes with various pre-trained models with the CoNLL-2003 NER dataset.

-By default, the BidLSTM-CRF model is used.
+By default, the BidLSTM-CRF architecture is used.
 With this available model, glove-840B word embeddings, and optimization of hyperparameters, the current f1 score on CoNLL 2003 _testb_ set is __91.35__ (best run over 10 training, using _train_ set for training and _testa_ for validation), as compared to the 90.94 reported in [1]. f1 score becomes __91.60__ when using both _train_ and _testa_ (validation set) for training (best run over 10 training), as it is done by (Chiu & Nichols, 2016) or some recent works like (Peters and al., 2017).

-Using BidLSTM-CRF model with ELMo embeddings, following [4] and some parameter optimizations and [warming](https://github.com/allenai/allennlp/blob/master/tutorials/how_to/elmo.md#notes-on-statefulness-and-non-determinism), make the predictions 30 times slower but improve the f1 score on CoNLL 2003 currently to __92.61__ (best model, using _train_ set for training and _testa_ for validation, __92.47__ averaged over 10 training), or __93.09__ (best model, __92.69__ averaged over 10 training) when training with the validation set (as in the paper Peters and al., 2017).
+Using BidLSTM-CRF model with ELMo embeddings, following [4] and some parameter optimizations and [warm-up](https://github.com/allenai/allennlp/blob/master/tutorials/how_to/elmo.md#notes-on-statefulness-and-non-determinism), make the predictions 30 times slower but improve the f1 score on CoNLL 2003 currently to __92.61__ (best model, using _train_ set for training and _testa_ for validation, __92.47__ averaged over 10 training), or __93.09__ (best model, __92.69__ averaged over 10 training) when training with the validation set (as in the paper Peters and al., 2017).

 For re-training a model, the usual CoNLL-2003 NER dataset (`eng.train`, `eng.testa`, `eng.testb`) must be present under `data/sequenceLabelling/CoNLL-2003/` (look [here](https://github.com/Franck-Dernoncourt/NeuroNER/tree/master/data/conll2003/en) for instance ;).
 The CONLL 2003 dataset (English) is the default dataset and English is the default language, but you can also indicate it explicitly as parameter with `--dataset-type conll2003` and specifying explicitly the language `--lang en`.